BenSpace48/grunt-sourcemaps/README.md

 #### JShint

-This will lint gruntfile to ensure there are no errors, it can also be set up to lint other JS files but is commented out at the moment.
+This will lint gruntfile to ensure there are no errors, it can also be set up to lint other JS files.

 - This is ran in the default task by running 'grunt' in the terminal/cmd